4 Personality Based Ways to Reduce Stress

-Everybody knows that.
+Everybody knows that stress is bad.
 It’s talked about here and here and here and everywhere.
 But the very sentence “stress can kill you” might be enough to stress you out.
 Ironic, isn’t it?
 People who try to help you by telling you to stop stressing out for your health are actually causing the very response they are telling you to avoid.
 They’re stressing you out.
 (We just did too, sorry about that.)

 But while stress may be unavoidable, letting it ruin your life isn’t.